cran/idiogramFISH/README.md

               # ,OTUsrt = 0                # angle for OTU name (or number)
               # ,OTUplacing = "number"     # Use number and legend instead of name
-              # ,OTULabelSpacerx = -1.6    # modify position of OTU label, when OTUplacing="number" or "simple"
+              # ,OTULabelSpacerx = -0.6    # modify position of OTU label, when OTUplacing="number" or "simple"
               # ,OTUlegendHeight = 1.5     # space among OTU names when in legend - OTUplacing
+              # ,separFactor = 0.75        # alter separ. of kar.
 ); # dev.off() # close svg()
 ```